 DEADLINE: July 15, 2018 (midnight EST)

-HOW IT WORKS: In the First Round, the audience votes on whether they want to hear the piece again.
+HOW IT WORKS: 1) All submissions are screened by the Artistic Director and a panel of composers from previous competitions.
+8-10 compositions are selected for the event.
+2) In the First Round of the event, the audience votes on whether they want to hear the piece again.
 Pieces that persuade 50% of the audience are dubbed ‘contenders’ and go on to the Second Round.
-The audience then hears the contenders again and chooses a winner.
+3) In the Second Round, the audience hears the contenders again and chooses a winner.
 The concert will take place in the early fall 2018 in New York City.
 It will be streamed live with remote voting.
 Exact date TBD.

 STYLE: Mainstream classical.
 ‘Mainstream’ means that it has a good chance of appealing to the general public.
 ‘Classical’ means that it would fit logically on a program with Bach, Chopin, Prokofiev, etc., and wouldn’t fit better on a concert of another established style (e.g. pop, jazz, ‘new music’).